puppetlabs/puppetlabs-mysql/README.md

 }
 ```

-#### Installing the MariaDB server
+#### Install the MariaDB server

-This part of the example shows how to install a MariaDB server on Ubuntu (trusty
-here).
-You will probably want to tweak the version and the parameters of the
-my.cnf.

-As a reminder, all the parameters of the my.cnf can be defined using the
+This example shows MariaDB server installation on Ubuntu Trusty.
+Adjust the version and the parameters of `my.cnf` as needed.
+All parameters of the `my.cnf` can be defined using the `override_options` parameter.
-`override_options` parmeter.

-Of course, you need to make sure that all the custom folders you are setting
-your files into do exist as prerequisites of this code! :)
-Note that `/var/log/mysql` and `/var/run/mysqld` are created automatically.
+The folders `/var/log/mysql` and `/var/run/mysqld` are created automatically, but if you are using other custom folders, they should exist as prerequisites for this code.

 All the values set here are an example of a working minimal configuration.
-You can tweak them all! ;)

-**Note:** it is not mandatory to specify the version of the package you want
+Specify the version of the package you want with the `package_ensure` parameter.
-(using the `package_ensure` parameter) but it's always a good practice to do
-so as it avoids some surprises...

 ```
 class {'::mysql::server':